-- Do not include annual salary increases for students. - ORSP does not recommend budgeting hourly students more than 20 hours per week during the fall/spring semesters. - Overtime pay for students is not permitted. - Some programs, such as the NSF Research Experiences for Undergraduates program, may require a shorter duration during the summer (i.e., 10 weeks). - If you are budgeting for year-round hourly support, consider building in breaks to account for university closings (i.e., budgeting 48 weeks instead of 52 weeks).
+- Students are not eligible for annual salary increases, so annual escalations cannot be included. - ORSP does not recommend budgeting hourly students more than 20 hours per week during the fall/spring semesters. - Overtime pay for students is not permitted. - If you are budgeting for year-round hourly support, consider building in breaks to account for university closings (i.e., budgeting 48 weeks instead of 52 weeks).

 EXAMPLE: Three master's level graduate students will be hired to assist with data collection, entry, and analysis for the project.
-Each student will work 20 hrs/wk for 48 weeks each and be compensated at an hourly rate of \$18.00/hour. \$18.00/hour x 20 hours/week x 48 weeks x 3 students = \$51,840 + 9% fringe benefits (\$4,666) = \$56,506.
+Each student will work 20 hrs/wk for 48 weeks each and be compensated at an hourly rate of \$18.00/hour. \$18.00/hour x 20 hours/week x 48 weeks x 3 students = \$51,840.